Computing

 - Every child is assessed according to these objectives.
 Assessment overviews are produced twice a year.

-- Class teachers use a variety of resources to enhance their Computing planning, including Purple Mash, Barefoot Computing, CAS and Hello Ruby.
+- Class teachers use a variety of resources to enhance their Computing planning, including NCCE (Teach Computing), Barefoot Computing, CAS, Project Evolve and Hello Ruby.

 - Tinkering is encouraged to enable children to take control of their learning.